 Windows

-Windows may be used as a target by enabling the OpenSSH server and by installing a Linux-like environment.
+Windows may be used as a target for rset(1) by enabling the OpenSSH server and by installing a Linux-like environment.

 Enable SSH